Complete Guide to WA Battery Rebates in 2026 (Current May 2026 Framework)

 - ✅ Minimum 5kWh battery capacity

-- ✅ CEC-accredited installer
+- ✅ SAA-accredited installer

-CSIP-AUS Explained
+CSIP-AUS explained

 CSIP-AUS is the new communication standard that allows Synergy to manage your battery during VPP events.
 Without it, you cannot: